sbski/a32nx/docs/a320-simvars.md

     - The estimation of available track miles is filtered using this constant.
     - **WARNING:** This is only used for testing purposes.

+- A32NX_FM_VNAV_TRIGGER_STEP_DELETED
+    - Bool
+    - Indicates whether to trigger a step deleted message on the MCDU

 ## Autopilot System

 - A32NX_FMA_LATERAL_MODE